Crimson-Wizard/bus-off-blog/README.md

 AC2 Then a site user can click on the comment thread to read the conversation.

 - Perform the Test: As a site user, go to the post with comments.
-Click on the comment thread or a relevant link to expand it.
-Verify that the full conversation is visible and properly displayed.
+Scroll down on the comment thread to see all comments.
+Verified that the full conversation is visible and properly displayed.

 ### Account registration